Juhaziel/SPL/documentation/lang_info.md

 Program and file scoped variables are stored in the data segment and last the entire program's runtime.

 Block scoped variables are stored in the stack of its corresponding procedure.
-Alternatively, a block scoped variable may be declared in the data segment by prefixing it with `static`
+Alternatively, a block scoped variable may be declared in the data segment by prefixing its indicator with `s` such as `svar`

 #### 2.1.3 Types ####
 SPL features these basic types: